barseghyanartur/graphene-elastic/docs/index.rst

             # For `FilteringFilterBackend` backend
             filter_fields = {
                 # The dictionary key (in this case `title`) is the name of
                 # the corresponding GraphQL query argument.
-Since lookups are
+The dictionary
+                # value could be simple or complex structure (in this case
+                # complex).
+The `field` key points to the `title.raw`, which
+                # is the field name in the Elasticsearch document
+                # (`PostDocument`).
+Since `lookups` key is provided, number
-                # provided, number of lookups is limited, while term is the
+                # of lookups is limited to the given set, while term is the
-                # default lookup (as specified).
-The dictionary value
+                # default lookup (as specified in `default_lookup`).
-                # (in this case `title.raw`) is the field name in the
-                # Elasticsearch document (`PostDocument`).
                 'title': {
                     'field': 'title.raw',
                     # Available lookups